-Report on the TIME (Together in My Education) At home programme for Grade R and Grade: 1 June 2021
+Monthly Reports on the TIME (Together in My Education) At home Programme for Grade R and Grade1

-A comprehensive report on the activities and findings of this ongoing programme.
-See more about the programme and programme materials here: https://wwhomeliteracy.org.za/time/.
+These are comprehensive reports on the activities and findings of this ongoing programme.
+See more about the programme and find programme materials here: https://wwhomeliteracy.org.za/time/.

 Reflections on working in partnership to train trainers and support partners as they implement the Every Word Counts programme July 2016 to July 2018: lessons to inform the way forward.